DigitalPublishingToolkit/TODManual/md/Manual.md

 - Add the ISBN to the publication, **don’t add the barcode**
 - Click on Choose File and select your inside PDF, then click on **Upload**
 - Click on **“Make PrintReady File”**
 - Click on **“advanced onepiece cover designer”**.
-You will be prompted with all the necessary specs to create the PDF cover.
-It will be a single sheet having the front cover on the right and the back cover on the left.
-You can design it using Adobe Illustrator.
+You will be prompted with all the necessary specs to create the PDF cover, including the measurements for the cover in total as well as the measurements of the spine.
+You can design it using Adobe InDesign by creating three pages: the back cover on the left, the spine as page two and the front cover as page three.
+All pages should be right next to each other.
+You can adjust the spine by changing the size of the page.
+Refer to older covers if you are unsure.
 - Choose your file and upload it, click **“Save and Continue”**
 - Fill the form with the requested info Click **“Save and Continue”**
 - Set the price as the minimum suggested by the platform and click on review project